knpuniversity/symfony/knpu/ep3-doctrine/fixtures-alice.md

 ## Creating the Fixture YAML File

 Find the ORM directory and create a new file called - how about `fixtures.yml`.
-That that filename lacks excitement, but at least it's clear.
+That filename lacks excitement, but at least it's clear.

-Start with the class name you want to create - `AppBunde\Entity\Genus`.
+Start with the class name you want to create - `AppBundle\Entity\Genus`.
 Next, each genus needs an internal, unique name - it could be anything.
 But wait!
 Finish the name with 1..10.